 Advancing Your Export Expansion Journey with Grants

-Many Canadian businesses have untouched international markets where their product or service could succeed, but are unaware of the support available to help reach these markets.
-Through a range of incentive programs, companies can secure government grants to streamline the process of entering new markets and reduce the risks associated with exporting.
+Many Canadian businesses have not yet ventured into international markets where their product or service could succeed.
+Whether your business is new to exporting or you’re exploring new international markets, it’s critical to know about the government funding support available to help reach these markets.
+Through a range of government incentive programs, companies can secure government grants for business expansion to subsidize the financial requirements of entering new markets and reduce the risks associated with exporting.

 There are several federal and provincial government funding programs available for Canadian organizations, providing export development grants to cover costs of activities such as hiring export managers, development of marketing collateral, language and cultural adaptation, international trade show expenses, and product certifications.